neural75/gqrx-scanner/README.md

 -b, --min <freq>             Frequency range begins with this <freq> in Hz.
 Incompatible with -f -e, --max <freq>             Frequency range ends with this <freq> in Hz.
 Incompatible with -f -d, --delay <time>           Lingering time in seconds before the scanner reactivates.
-Default 2 -t, --tags <"tags">          Filters signals in bookmark scan only for the ones tagged with "tags"
+Default 2 -t, --tags <"tags">          Filters signals tagged with "tags"
                                "tags" is a quoted string with a '|' list separator: Ex: "Tag1|Tag2" Supported only with -m bookmark scan mode -v, --verbose                Output more information during scan (used for debug).
 Default: false